 Connecticut law now requires sexual harassment training for all employees

-On June 18, 2019, Connecticut enacted a new state law expanding its sexual harassment training requirements.
-Employers must now provide two hours of sexual harassment training to all employees, not just supervisors.
+On June 18, 2019, Connecticut enacted a new state law, the Time’s Up Act, expanding sexual harassment training requirements for employers with employees working in Connecticut.
+Employers must now provide two hours of sexual harassment training to all employees in Connecticut, not just supervisors.
 New employees hired after October 1, 2019, must be trained within six months of hire.
 All current employees must be trained by October 1, 2020.

-This article details employers’ posting and training obligations under the new law.
+In October 2019, Connecticut issued guidance detailing the law’s training requirements.
+This article details employers’ posting and training obligations under the the Time’s Up Act and the expanded employee protections under the new law.

 All employers of any size must provide sexual harassment training to their supervisors in Connecticut.
 Employers that have three or more employees must provide training to all employees in Connecticut.
 (The previous Connecticut law only applied to employers who had 50 or more employees and only required training for supervisors.)

-What is the deadline for providing the training to existing employees?
+What is the deadline for providing sexual harassment training to existing employees?

 Employers must provide sexual harassment training to all employees in Connecticut by October 1, 2020.
-If an employee has received such training since October 1, 2018, he or she is not required to receive the training again.
+If an employee has received such training since October 1, 2018, he or she is not required to receive the training again, as long as the previous training met all of the training content requirements of the Time’s Up Act.

-What are the requirements for training new employees?
+What are the requirements in Connecticut for training new employees?

 New employees hired after October 1, 2019, must receive sexual harassment training within six months of hire.
 Thus, an employee hired on October 1, 2019, would need to receive training by April 1, 2020.